-Additional education beyond high school is one way to increase students’ opportunities to earn higher incomes and reduce poverty for themselves, their communities and schools, which are an important anchor of society for many rural communities (American Community Survey, 2010).
+Additional education beyond high school is one way to increase students’ opportunities to earn higher incomes and reduce poverty for themselves and their communities and schools, which are an important anchor of society for many rural communities (American Community Survey, 2010).
 Poverty and low levels of education remain related; persons with only a high school diploma are four times more likely to be poor than college graduates (Policy Institute, 2011).
 Students who live in remote rural schools face the additional challenge of geographic isolation and report a higher degree of conflict in the postsecondary education decision, particularly when they must move away from family to attend (Johnson & Strange, 2009; Crockett, Shanahan, & Jackson-Newsom, 2000; Duncan, 2001; Elder & Conger, 2000; Hardre, 2007; Hekter, 1995; Schneider, 2007; Truscott & Truscott, 2005).

 Despite the unique attributes of the rural and remote rural setting, rural school leaders and teachers face the same state and national mandates to increase college and career readiness as their urban and suburban peers.
 The mandates call for improvement of student academic achievement and preparation for postsecondary education success.
-Research indicate urban and rural schools students, particularly potential first generation college students, need to hear and see specific messages and affective supports offered to change college going behaviors.
+Research indicate urban and rural schools’ students, particularly potential first-generation college students, need to hear and see specific messages and affective supports offered to change college-going behaviors.
 The school context continues to be associated with student academic achievement.
 Since the majority of research about college-going behaviors has been based in urban contexts, rural school leaders and teachers have limited support of research and practitioner resources specific to the rural context to guide them in addressing the particular needs of their students (Arnold, Newman, Gaddy, & Dean, 2005).
 Additional research within the rural school context is needed (Semke & Sheridan, 2012).

 Purpose of the Study